-Tennessee RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Tennessee (Online & Campus) – 2021 Rankings

 If you are working as a registered nurse in Tennessee and you’re interested in taking on new responsibilities, increasing your salary, and improving your overall job outlook, RN to BSN programs in Tennessee are a smart investment.
 Several online, on-campus, and hybrid programs will provide you with the education you need to take that next step in your career.
 This can lead to more exciting roles in management, clinical research, education and more.
 We have reviewed 20 schools in Tennessee that offer RN to BSN degrees to provide you with a list of the top 10 in the state.

 Online RN to BSN Programs in Tennessee: What You Need to Know?

 An online RN to BSN program in Tennessee is designed to build upon your ADN or diploma education in a manner that is flexible and affordable.
 You will get credit for the courses you took and your work experience, which drastically shortens the time it takes to earn a baccalaureate degree.
 The online element allows you to complete the program on your own time, which is perfect if you are already working full-time.

 ACEN/CCNE Accredited & Approved by Tennessee State Board of Nursing:

 When choosing where to take your online RN to BSN courses, it’s important to ensure that the program is approved by the Tennessee State Board of Nursing